microsoft/Dynamics365-Apps-Samples/customer-service/ScheduleResource/ScheduleResource/README.md

-# Sample: %title%
+# Sample: Search for openings to schedule a resource

-This sample shows how to %brief-description%.
+This sample shows how to find openings to schedule a resource by using the [SearchRequest](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages.searchrequest?view=dynamics-general-ce-9) message.

 ## How to run this sample